ncsu-cga/research.package/_pages/consent.md

 > You will see that `.withParams` or `.withIdentifier` constructors are being used.
 This is needed because of the JSON serialization which requires an empty constructor for all the classes eligible for serialization.

-To create a section just instantiate [RPConsentSection]() with a type and then specify the summary (short text under the title) and the content which can be accessed after tapping on the "Learn more" button).
-The `content` attribute is very important because at the end the user has to agree to all sections `content` field.
+To create a section just instantiate [`RPConsentSection`](https://pub.dev/documentation/research_package/latest/research_package_model/RPConsentSection-class.html) with a type and then specify the summary (short text under the title) and the content which can be accessed after tapping on the "Learn more" button).
+The `content` attribute is core pievce of information to be shown to the user.
+In the end of the consent flow, the user has to agree to what is stated in each section's `content` field.

 ``` dart
 RPConsentSection overviewSection = RPConsentSection.withParams(RPConsentSectionType.Overview)